labarilem/notes/building-microservices/integration.md

 Has the following issues:

-- Internal representations are not private, causing high coupling
+- Internal representations are not private, causing high coupling.
-- Logic to modify some kind of data is present in different services, causing loss of cohesion
+- Logic to modify some kind of data is present in different services, causing loss of cohesion.
-- Every kind of data must be stored using the same DBMS technology
+- Every kind of data must be stored using the same DBMS technology.

 These issues would eliminate the benefits of using microservices, so shared databases are to avoid.